 Start Recycling at Home

 It’s easy to recycle at home.
-First, learn about the existing recycling programme at your area.
-Second, find out the type of items that are acceptable and unacceptable for recycling.
-Third, remember the collection date and place your recyclables outside for collection.
+Learn about the existing recycling programme at your area and find out the type of items that are acceptable for recycling.

-The National Environment Agency (NEA) has implemented the National Recycling Programme (NRP) since 2001, where recycling bags or bins are given to residents living in HDB housing estates and landed properties.
+The National Environment Agency (NEA) has implemented the National Recycling Programme (NRP) since 2001, where recycling bins are provided for residents living in HDB housing estates and landed property estates.

 Find recycling bins near your home via the SLA OneMap under the Environment theme.

 Condominiums and private apartments are not covered under the NRP.
 However, it is mandatory for condominiums and private apartments to provide recycling facilities for their residents from 1 Nov 2008.